herrkraatz/react-redux-mongo-docker-kubernetes/README.md

 More:

 - One Linux machine per Master/etcd
-- Should run kubelet & monit
+- All Master Nodes should run kubelet (Monitoring the health of your Pods)
-- Should run kube-api (accepts kubectl commands) on all Nodes that will be a Master, should be behind Load Balancer.
+- All Master Nodes should run kube-api (accepts kubectl commands), should be behind Load Balancer.

 So in total we'll have 7 Linux machines running (Master, etcd, 5 Application Nodes)